Casu3475/Tswap/audit-data/findings.md

    ii. outputToken = WETH
    iii. outputAmount = 1
    iv. deadline = whatever
-3. The function does not offer a maxInput amount
+3. The function does not offer a `maxInputAmount`
 4. As the transaction is pending in the mempool, the market changes!
 And the price moves HUGE -> 1 WETH is now 10,000 USDC.
 10x more than the user expected
 5. The transaction completes, but the user sent the protocol 10,000 USDC instead of the expected 1,000 USDC